gritcoding/microbit/TU_MARCH.md

 ## Microbit Homework before the actual day:

-Choose any topic from https://www.microbit.co.uk/blocks/lessons, develop it and bring your work along when you come to Credit Suisse.
+Choose any topic from https://www.microbit.co.uk/blocks/lessons, develop it and bring your work along (on your microbit) when you come to Credit Suisse.

 Some of the topics you can try are:
 1. "Rotation Animation" - using the commands you learned for "Flashing heart" and a more advanced command "while"